HarperDB/documentation/docs/developers/components/managing.md

 > Before continuing, ensure Harper is installed and the `harperdb` CLI is available.
 For more information, review the [installation guide](../../deployments/install-harper/).

-When developing an application locally there are a number of ways to run it on Harper.
+When developing an component locally there are a number of ways to run it on Harper.

 ### `dev` and `run` commands

-The quickest way to run an application is by using the `dev` command within the package directory.
+The quickest way to run a component is by using the `dev` command within the package directory.

 The `harperdb dev .` command will automatically watch for file changes within the application directory and restart the Harper threads when changes are detected.